A Not Boring Adventure, One Year In (Audio)

 The things that we hoped would happen -- companies can attract customers, employees, and investors -- are actually happening.
 Plus, having a big group of investors and a loud microphone behind you can tip the scales in founders’ favor.
 These tweets from Kaeya, Ben, and Ian, the founders of Swaypay, Composer, and Outfit, are what it’s all about:

 As an added bonus, the Syndicate has been a fun way to let readers participate and build relationships without launching a traditional community.
-Michael Batnick wrote about the experience as an LP in Everything is Oversubscribed.
+Michael Batnick wrote about the experience as an LP in Everyone is an Investor.
 That made my week.

 Until the day we sent the Apt memo, I never imagined that Not Boring would be able to invest in the companies I write about.
 Even though I worked at a startup, I was still very much an operator and an outsider.
 As I hope comes across in my writing, I’m consistently blown away by the companies people build.
 I know how hard it is; I failed when I tried to do it myself.